 We want incomplete in an intelligent way.
 Incompleteness when starting a new way of doing things is important.
 Trying to learn it all at the beginning is too much for people.
 The dilemma is that we can’t stay incomplete.
 As people learn they need to go to the next steps.
 So we have to start with an incomplete understanding, an incomplete approach, but one which is designed for the people at hand.
 We have to be intelligent about incompleteness because the starting point has to do the following:

 Most Agile team frameworks/methods only meet the 2nd and 3rd requirement listed above.
 The anti-patterns for these missing requirements are:

-Numbers 4 and 5 often result in teams abandoning key practices without adopting other practices that would be more appropriate and thereby losing the ability to achieve the key objective the practice was designed for.
+Not having numbers 4 and 5 above often result in teams abandoning key practices without adopting other practices that would be more appropriate and thereby losing the ability to achieve the key objective the practice was designed for.

 The objective of team agility is to help the organization achieve business agility – the quick realization of business value predictably, sustainable and with high quality.
 This requires both collaboration across teams and teams working within the context of the organization.
 This implies agreements such as the Guardrails for the Team and their Scrum Master must be made.